chris1384/mta-tas-dm/README.md

 - Search for the resource name and you'll be able to find the resource, along with the saved runs folder.

 ## Upcoming features
 - Checkpoints, so you can see where you gain or lose time.
-You must finish the map from start to finish so you can compare it afterwards. (idea by Geass)
+You must complete the map from start to finish so you can compare it afterwards. (idea by Geass)
 - Slowmotion
 - Pause recording on FPS drops
 - Adding more info (warp data, checkpoints data, frame-by-frame debug lines etc.) into the save files